Subject Source: Library of Congress Subject Headings

 Dates: 1896 - 1989; Majority of material found within 1896 - 1930

 Overview A small collection of the papers of educators Georgie Willis Glenn (d.
-1993) and her husband, John David Glenn (d.
-1972) and singer-songwriter, Beverly Glenn-Copeland (1944-), their child.
+1993); John David Glenn (d.
+1972), her husband; and Beverly Glenn-Copeland (1944-), their child and a singer-songwriter.